 bspwm configuration syntax, floating around all over the Internet

 to constantly update the own set of config, to handle breaking

 is a relatively small bspwm Arch Linux Wiki page, that describes

-manpage is a big plus, but is insufficient without further
+is a big plus, but is insufficient without further documentation.

-man page is there to describe the command line parameters, but
+is there to describe the command line parameters, but there’s no

 Bspwm could be much more popular (see Slant screenshot above), if it would provide a good documentation, be it a set of markdown files, a PDF or a website.
 Therefore I decided to start a simple documentation website for bswpm, that is auto generated from the few available official resources.
 The advantage of this approach is, that in case of changes, the documentation page can be simply regenerated and therefore always stays up to date.
 Furthermore I added a corresponding GitHub Issue that addresses this issue.